hakasec/japanbot-go/README.md

 A Discord bot with some useful features.

+## Requirements

+This bot requires Go version 1.10 or higher to run.

 ## Features

 - Analyse and breakdown a Japanese sentence or phrase into smaller definitions,